cmcntsh/PoWeRWritingGradStudents/README.md

 * Reader Expectation Approach readings and exercises https://github.com/cmcntsh/ReaderExpectationReadingExercises

+### Analyze the Rhetoric in a Piece of Writing

+I did exercises like this during my PhD program.
+They were very useful for helping me understand writing better.

+* Understanding What You Read with the Rhetorical Precis (13 min) https://www.youtube.com/watch?v=w2uICmMcKxI

 ### Paragraphs

 * A lot of final refinement work will consist of evaluating and refining the content and order of your paragraphs.